10 Fun Facts About Me

-- Right now I work in a preK-5 school in the suburbs, with about 900 students, but I’ve worked in small towns and small schools, too.
-This is my thirteenth year in education–before that I practiced law for several years.
+- Right now I work in a preK-5 school in the suburbs, with about 700 students, but I’ve worked in small towns and small schools, too.
+This is my fourteenth year in education–before that I practiced law for several years.

 - My school district was named the National School Library Program of the Year in 2011.
 I work with some AMAZING teacher-librarians!
 I love to collaborate with my colleagues, virtually or in person, to make the library the center of twenty-first century learning in our schools.

 - I love pretty nails, and having a Jamberry business on the side is a fun hobby/great retirement plan for me!5.
 I’m proud to be the mother of three awesome grown sons, one living in China, one in Rhode Island, and one here in San Antonio.
 I have a beautiful granddaughter who lives in China, too, and I get to see her once a year, if I’m lucky.
-I have an amazing rescue dog named Pinto who is a Corgi/Sheltie mix.
+I have a fun rescue dog named Pinto who’s a Corgi/Sheltie mix.

 6. I have a serious sweet tooth!
 My days of teaching and blogging are fueled by my inner joy, boosted by Sonic Cokes and sugar cookies!
 Yum!
 8. Your feedback inspires and encourages me!
 I love reading comments like these, from visitors to this blog: